oracle/bpftune/docs/bpftune-net-buffer.rst

         appropriate bit is set in the CPU bitmask to prioritize small flows for drop avoidance.

+        When NAPI polls to handle multiple packets, the number of packets is limited by net.core.netdev_budget while the time is limited by net.core.netdev_budget_usecs.
+If we hit the limit of number of packets processed without using the usecs budget the time_squeezed softnet stat is bumped; if we see increases in time_squeezed, bump netdev_budget to use all budget usecs.

         Tunables:

         - net.core.netdev_max_backlog: maximum per-cpu backlog queue length;
           default 1024.
         - net.core.flow_limit_cpu_bitmap: avoid drops for small flows on a per-cpu basis; default 0.
+        - net.core.netdev_budget: maximum number of packets processed in a NAPI cycle